petrockblog/ControlBlockService2/README.md

 If that works, you can test the functionality of the arcade button input pins by using a jumper wire that is connected to GND and contacting the various button pins. `jstest /dev/input/js0` gives you the so simulated button presses for player one and `jstest /dev/input/js1` gives you the simulated button presses for player two (You can exit `jstest` with `Ctrl-C`.

-If you find that every input pin s working as expected start with connecting the controls in small steps.
+If you find that every input pin is working as expected start with connecting the controls in small steps.
 For example, first the joysticks, then the buttons for one player, then the ones for the other player.
 Use `jstest` after every smaller step to verify that things still work as expected.

+### Checking the Raw GPIO of the Raspberry

+To check that the GPIOs of the Raspberry Pi itself are working correctly, you can use the bash script `scripts/testRPiGPIO.sh`).
+You can start it with `./scripts/testRPiGPIO.sh`.
+Please follow the instructions that are printed to the shell.

 <br><br>